 LSD stands for Low Self Discharge.

 Every battery that is stored away (or not being used in a device without parasitic drain) loses their charge.
-This is referred to as Self discharge.
+This is referred to as Self Discharge.
 Eneloop batteries use high quality materials and improved manufacturing design that will decrease this rate of discharge to a minimum.
 The result is that they lose their charge much slower than a traditional NiMH battery.